Adrian0Cruz/Adrian0Cruz/README.md

 - ⚡ Fun fact: I created this account for a task

-I am currently a student in the university of Cordobá in Colombia
+I am currently a student in the university of Cordobá in Colombia I am so young
+I would be so happy to be invited to a project so I could learn from other people

 <!---